huntertran/blog/source/_posts/20201115-troubleshoot-microphone-problems.md

 - Enable/Disable microphone
 - boost your Microphone volume
 - listen to your Microphone
-- fix Microphone is disabled on laptop running on battery
+- fix Microphone is disabled on a laptop running on battery
 - fix weird sounds

 <!-- more -->